 SOPs lay a strong foundation for your overall school food safety program.
-SOPs are step-by-step written instructions for routine food service tasks that affect the safety of food (NONSPECIFIC hazards), such as proper dishwashing procedures, or for tasks that are a part of the HACCP-based plan (specific hazards), such as proper cooking procedures.
+SOPs are step-by-step written instructions for routine food service tasks that affect the safety of food (NoNSPECIFIC hazards), such as proper dishwashing procedures, or for tasks that are a part of the HACCP-based plan (specific hazards), such as proper cooking procedures.
 Each SOP should include instructions on monitoring, documentation, corrective actions, and periodic review of the procedures they cover.
 Adherence to SOPs allows food service managers and employees to effectively control and prevent hazards.

 SFAs may already have SOPs developed and in place.
 If not, the ICN has developed a series of SOPs applicable to school food service establishments.
 The final versions of these SOPs are posted on the Institute of Child Nutrition Web site.
-Log on to https://theicn.org/icn-resources- a-z/standard-operating-procedures/>, then click on Document Library on the upper right-hand side of the page, then click on Item 3, Subject Index, then click on Food Safety.
-Scroll down to Food Safety Standard Operating Procedures, and select the SOP desired.
+Log on to https://theicn.org/icn-resources-a-z/standard-operating-procedures/.
+Scroll down to Food Safety Standard Operating Procedures and select the SOP desired.
 These SOPs include critical limits as well as monitoring, corrective action, verification, and record-keeping procedures and may be customized to fit your particular foodservice operation.
 The main categories of SOPs with some example topics for school foodservice are listed below.

 - a.
-General safety considerations - Prohibit bare hand contact with ready-to-eat (RTE) foods. - Store chemicals away from food and food-related supplies.
+General safety considerations - Prohibit bare hand contact with ready-to-eat (RTE) foods. - Store chemicals away from food and food-related supplies. - b.
+Personnel - Require hand washing after restroom use, sneezing, coughing, or after performing any c.
+Product procurement d.
+Receiving

-b.
-Personnel

-- Require hand washing after restroom use, sneezing, coughing, or after performing any cleaning activity. - Develop a policy for restricting or excluding ill employees from food production or preparation areas.
+- cleaning activity. - Develop a policy for restricting or excluding ill employees from food production or preparation areas.